xertSuns1/braiins/open/bosminer/README.md

 ## Backend Agnostic Features

 - native **Stratum V2** support.
 The miner can be tested against `v2.stratum.slushpool.com:3336`.
-Alternatively it can be tested in combination with
-*V2->V1* [mining proxy](../stratum-proxy/README.md) running locally in your environment.
+Alternatively it can be tested in combination with a *V2->V1* [mining proxy](../stratum-proxy/README.md) running locally in your environment.
 - **toml** based persistent configuration, default path (`/etc/bosminer/bosminer.toml`) can be overridden on the command line.
 The configuration file is schema based, therefore the software would **complain** about **missing** or **unknown** configuration fields.
-- **weighted pool switching** - User can specify multiple pools in the configuration and **bOSminer** will balance the hash rate across multiple pools.
+- **weighted pool switching** - user can specify multiple pools in the configuration and **bOSminer** will balance the hash rate across multiple pools.
 Currently it is not possible to specify weights for individual pools in the configuration nor on the command line.
 - **cgminer** compatible *read-only* **API**
 - **fan control** - user may specify a target temperature and the software will optimally control fan speed to reach the desired temperature.
 Alternatively, this mechanism can be overridden by a fixed fan speed.
-- **temperature monitoring** - software periodically monitors temperatures of individual hash chains and issues a warning if temperature exceeds one of the configured levels - see `dangerous_temp` and `hot_temp` configuration options below.
+- **temperature monitoring** - software periodically monitors the temperatures of individual hash chains and issues a warning if a temperature exceeds one of the configured levels - see `dangerous_temp` and `hot_temp` configuration options below.

-*Note: If you are interested in trying out the bOSminer preview right away, there is a pre-built version which you can download here:* [https://feeds.braiins-os.org/](https://feeds.braiins-os.org/)

 ## Antminer S9 Specific Features

-- **AsicBoost** - enable/disable multi-mid-state hashing aka **AsicBoost**
+- **AsicBoost** - enable/disable multi-mid-state hashing aka **AsicBoost**.
-- **per hash board** **voltage** and **frequency** configuration
+- **per hash board** **voltage** and **frequency** configuration.